zvikara/docker-cartodb/README.md

 1. On your host system you need to add `config/cartodb.nginx.proxy.conf`, found in this repository to `/etc/nginx/conf.d/`.
 This will setup a reverse proxy for the CartoDB/imports (3000), SQL Api (8080) and Map api (8181).
 2. You need to add cartodb.localhost, dev.cartodb.localhost and example.cartodb.localhost to your `/etc/hosts` file.
+3.  if you copy the content of `/var/lib/postgresql/9.3/main` to a local folder, which you mount while executing `docker run` you will get persistent data

 Visit http://dev.cartodb.localhost or http://example.cartodb.localhost